ethereum-alarm-clock/ethereum-alarm-clock/docs/pool.rst

 * **ABI Signature:** ``0x50a3bd39``

 If the appropriate conditions are met, you will be added to the next caller pool.
-This will create a new pool if one has not already been created.
+This will create a new generation if one has not already been created.
-Otherwise you will be added to the next queued pool.
+Otherwise you will be added to the next queued generation.

 You can use the ``canEnterPool`` function to check whether a given address is currently allowed to enter the pool.